apptainer/singularity-userdocs/networking.rst

 =========

-Passing the ``--net`` flag will cause the container to join a new network network namespace when it initiates.
-New in Singularity 3.0, a bridge
-interface will also be set up by default.
+Passing the ``--net`` flag will cause the container to join a new network namespace when it initiates.
+New in Singularity 3.0, a bridge interface will also be set up by default.

 .. code-block:: none